-- Familiarize participants with the effective communication rules under Title I and Title II. - Discuss the importance of the interactive process, especially when it comes to effective communication with respect to a customer, client, or employee. - Engage in an interactive discussion to address your concerns.
+- Familiarize participants with the effective communication requirements under Title I and Title II. - Discuss the importance of the interactive process, especially when it comes to effective communication. - Learn effective communication requirements vary depending upon whether: an employment relationship exists; accessing a public entity is involved; or accessing a place of public accommodation is involved. - Engage in an interactive discussion to address your concerns.